-IRS Memorandum NQDC and FICAAdded by Cydni Waldner in Articles & Publications, Tax Law on March 28, 2017
+IRS Memorandum NQDC and FICAAdded by Hawley Troxell in Articles & Blogs, Tax Law on March 28, 2017

 On December 9, 2016, the IRS issued a Chief Counsel Memorandum that eliminates a correction option for employers who do not pay or deduct FICA tax from employees’ nonqualified deferred compensation at the time of vesting.
 Employers will want to review their tax processes for their nonqualified deferred compensation plans to ensure compliance going forward and to determine how to best address any prior issues.

 FICA tax consists of a 6.2% Social Security tax and an additional 1.45% Medicare tax payable by each of the employer and the employee (plus an additional employee-paid 0.9% Medicare tax on income over a certain limit).
 The employee’s Social Security portion of the tax only applies to wages up to a specified limit, which in 2017 is $127,200.
 Generally FICA taxes are deducted and paid when the subject wages are paid.